ahmadalmasri95/log_analyzer/README.md

 Prepare your log file: Ensure you have a .log or .txt file containing standard Linux auth logs.

 Run the script:

-Bash

-python log_parser.py
+python log_analyzer.py
 Analyze the output: The script will display the total number of failures and a "Top 5 Attacking IPs" list.

 Sample Output